Confirming Value for Money for Police ICT Services

-Devon and Cornwall Police (DCP), which covers the largest geographical police area in England, has just completed a Market Test to determine if their IT Services, delivered by BT, provide ‘Value for Money’ (VFM) to DCP in terms of charges and service quality.
-This review was conducted by CIPFA, working with specialist measurement company ImprovIT.
+Devon and Cornwall Police (DCP), which covers the largest geographical police area in England, has just completed a series of 3 annual Market Tests to determine if their IT Services, delivered by BT, provide ‘Value for Money’ (VFM) to DCP in terms of charges and service quality.
+These reviews were conducted by specialist measurement company ImprovIT, working with CIPFA.

 DCP faces challenges to respond to a vast rural and coastal area, which increases by 10 Million visitors over the summer months.
 This creates a huge demand on their services both in traditional crime on the beat and around the new areas of cyber-crime.
 With changes in society the young and old are a new focus for crime, DCP are looking to technology as the enabler – the “digital beat” to keep vulnerable people safe and bring offenders to justice.

 As a result they have contracted with BT for the provision of a set of managed ICT services.
 The contract’s aim is to enhance the 24 hour support given to IT systems, to deliver a more robust support to policing and realise significant savings from service costs that will be reinvested to improve services to the public.
 BT was awarded the contract in 2015.

 BT and DCP have procured ImprovIT to provide an annual Market Test of the prices and service levels delivered by BT, to ensure that the delivery of key services represents VFM to DCP over the next three years.

 In commissioning the study, BT and DCP were very specific in their requirements and were working to a tight deadline.
 The CTO at DCP, says: “ImprovIT had to work to very tight timescales, and they did this well and produced quality results.”

 ImprovIT defines that VFM is achieved where the charge for the IT services in scope is equal to or below the peer group and service quality is equal to or higher than the same peers.